What is Data Mesh?

-As a relatively new term and concept, it’s hard to find a generally agreed-upon definition of data mesh.
-For starters, it’s not the same as data fabric.
+It is important to note that “data mesh” is not the same as “data fabric”.
 “Data fabric” and “data mesh” often compete for mindshare, but Gartner defined the two as distinctly different in late 2021, stating that:

 “A data fabric is the utilization of multiple existing technologies in combination to enable a metadata-driven implementation and augmented orchestration design.
 A data mesh is a solution architecture that can guide design within a technology-agnostic framework.”